With the introduction of Disney+ it is easier than ever to watch (or re-watch) your favorite Disney movies.

 Then, set a time when you can all watch the movie.

 Each household can watch on their own or you could make use of a tool like Netflix Party or Disney Plus Party which allows Chrome users to create watch parties where everybody can view the same thing together.

 In our house, our Disney Movie Nights consisted of us picking 1 movie to build our entire evening around.
 We'd eat a themed meal, do a themed activity, and then watch the movie together.

-How elaborate or how much time we spent on each of those items varied, but that is the basic premise of what a "Disney Movie Night" is.
+How elaborate or how much time we spent on each of those items varied depending on the time we had (or even on our energy levels!).

 - If you want something to look forward to, consider sending out "invitations" to family members.
 If your kids are good at waiting, you can even send them out a few days beforehand.
 Otherwise, you can hang a sign announcing the fun or pass out invites the morning of your event.
 Don't overthink this: an invite doesn't have to be anything fancy!

 - If you are sticking close to home, consider a change in venue where you are.
 Is food in the living room off limits?
 Maybe you can make it a special treat to have a carpet picnic.
 Do you have space outdoors?
 Maybe you can eat or do a themed-craft out there.
 The idea is to break away from what you usually do to make the time special.